 Defining poverty: 9 dimensions, 5 modifying factors

 The co-researchers identified nine dimensions of poverty that are common to all six countries.
-In addition to the well-recognized deprivations faced by people living in poverty (lack of decent work; insufficient and insecure income; material and social deprivation), the research points to dimensions that were previously unrecognized or made invisible.
+In addition to the well-recognized deprivations faced by people living in poverty (lack of decent work; insufficient and insecure income; material and social deprivation), the research points to dimensions previously unrecognized or made invisible.
 These include both core dimensions (suffering in body, mind and heart; struggle and resistance; disempowerment) and relational dimensions: institutional maltreatment, social maltreatment and unrecognised contributions.

 An innovative methodology: the involvement of those living in poverty as co-researchers